Switzerland

 Mont Cervin Palace

 Over 160 years on the Bahnhofstrasse.
-Horse-drawn carriage arrivals, white-glove service, and a festive holiday atmosphere that feels straight out of a storybook.
 Very Swiss, very dependable, very pretty in December.
+The multi-generational choice when the holiday should feel like a storybook.

 Best for: multi-gen families, tradition, festive weekThe mountains, but also the scene

 St. Moritz is for travelers who want the mountains, but also the scene.
-It is sunnier, dressier, and a little more old-money in tone than Zermatt.
-If Zermatt is the easier family answer, St. Moritz is usually the better answer for winter glamour, milestone trips, and clients who enjoy a hotel with some ceremony.
-It is also worth remembering that St. Moritz works beautifully in summer.
-The lake, the Bernina route, and the hotel culture all translate surprisingly well once the ski boots are gone.
+It is sunnier, dressier, and old-money in a way that Zermatt simply is not.
+If Zermatt is the cleaner family answer, St. Moritz is the better choice for winter glamour, milestone trips, and clients who enjoy a hotel with some ceremony.
+The Corviglia ski area is serious.
+The restaurants are good.
+And it is worth remembering that St. Moritz works beautifully in summer too: the lake, the Bernina rail route, and the hotel culture all translate well once the ski boots are gone.

 Badrutt's Palace

 Iconic for a reason.
-Glamorous, historic, and fully committed to its own mythology.
-This is the one for milestone birthdays, celebratory winter trips, and people who enjoy a little theater with their snow.
+This is the hotel for milestone birthdays, celebratory winter trips, and people who enjoy a little theater with their snow.
+The St. Moritz choice when the occasion demands something with real history behind it.

 Hotel Guide → Best for: milestone birthdays, winter glamour, tradition